mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/prerequisites.rst

    When building for the Windows SDK, it is recommended to install QT using the following steps:

+   For a 32-bit version, binaries are available:

      - Download the Qt libraries for Windows for your compiler version from http://qt.nokia.com/downloads.
-     (for the Windows 7.1 SDK you need to select the Qt libraries for Windows (VS 2010).
+       For the Windows 7.1 SDK you need to select the Qt libraries for Windows (VS 2010).
      - Follow the installation instructions.

+   For a 64-bit version, follow the instruction on the http://qt-project.org/doc/qt-4.8/install-win.html

    When installed correctly, CMake should be able to automatically find your installation.